I-graham/BSP-report/interpreter.typ

 We define the *size* of a term as the number of nodes in this tree.
 For example, the term in the figure above has size 6.

-In order to simplify this syntax in our code, define a `term!` macro which parses these terms at compile-time.
-It allows us to write in a more familiar Haskell-style syntax, and insert variables and constants into terms:
+In order to simplify our code, define a `term!` macro which parses terms at compile-time.
+This allows us to write in a more familiar Haskell-style syntax:

 ```rust
 // A pure lambda-term